LLNL/UnifyFS/docs/overview.rst

 Overview
 ================

-UnifyFS is a user level file system currently under active development.
-An application can use node-local storage as burst buffers for shared files.
+UnifyFS is a user-level file system under active development that supports shared file I/O over distributed storage on HPC systems, e.g., node-local burst buffers.
-UnifyFS is designed to support both checkpoint/restart which is the most important I/O workload for HPC and other common I/O workloads.
 With UnifyFS, applications can write to fast, scalable, node-local burst buffers as easily as they do to the parallel file system.
-This section provides a high level design of UnifyFS.
-It describes the UnifyFS library and the UnifyFS daemon.
+UnifyFS is designed to support common I/O workloads such as checkpoint/restart and other bulk-synchronous I/O workloads typically performed by HPC applications.

+Because the UnifyFS file system is implemented at user-level,  the file system is visible only to applications linked with the UnifyFS client library.
+A consequence of this is that
-The file system that UnifyFS instantiates only exists in user space and is only visible to applications linked against the UnifyFS client library.
-Since traditional file system tools (ls, cd, etc.) are not linked against the UnifyFS client library they cannot see nor manipulate files within UnifyFS.
+traditional file system tools (ls, cd, etc.) installed by system administrators cannot act on files in a UnifyFS file system because they are not linked against the UnifyFS client library.
-Each UnifyFS file system lasts as long as the server processes are running, which is typically as long as the job they are running within.
-When the servers exit the file system is deleted.
-It is the responsibility of the user to copy files that need to be persisted from UnifyFS to a permanent file system.
+The lifetime of a UnifyFS file system is the duration of the execution of the UnifyFS server processes, which is typically for the duration of an HPC job.
+When the servers exit, the UnifyFS file system terminates.
+Users must copy files that need to be persisted beyond the lifetime of the job from UnifyFS to a permanent file system.
-UnifyFS provides an API and a utility to conduct such copies.
+UnifyFS provides an API and a utility to perform these copies.

 ---------------------------
 High Level Design